miklevin/MikeLev.in/_posts/2024-11-16-fighting-dunning-kruger-effect.md

 HTMX magic.
 I'm basically trying to combine the best of old-school desktop apps with the convenience of web technologies, but I need to enlist some AI help to untangle the complexities I'm trying to avoid.
-In short, I'm hiding complexity under a terrifically beautiful and sound no-build veneer, though the enterprise architects might disagree.
+In short, I'm hiding complexity under a terrifically beautiful FastHTML no-build veneer, though the enterprise architects might disagree.
 It's not going to be easy to web host.
 Sometimes the best way to move forward is to go against the grain.